-The Master of Arts in Philanthropic Studies focuses on the history, culture, and values of philanthropy, broadly defined as "voluntary action for the public good."
-Its objectives are to enable students to gain the knowledge and skills either to pursue further graduate study in relevant fields or to pursue careers in the independent sector or in related fields; to enable students to investigate the broader theoretical issues of philanthropy and of their chosen areas of specialization from a variety of disciplinary and interdisciplinary perspectives; to utilize the interdisciplinary base to maintain a thoroughgoing critical inquiry into the historical and cultural implications of philanthropy; to broaden commonly held conceptions of philanthropy; and to utilize the program's interdisciplinary base to define the parameters of philanthropic studies.
+The Master of Arts in Philanthropic Studies focuses on the history, culture, and values of philanthropy.
+Its objectives are to enable students to gain the knowledge and skills either to pursue further graduate study in relevant fields or to pursue careers in the independent sector or in related fields; to enable students to investigate the broader theoretical issues of philanthropy and of their chosen areas of specialization from a variety of disciplinary and interdisciplinary perspectives; and to utilize the interdisciplinary base to maintain a thoroughgoing critical inquiry into the historical and cultural implications of philanthropy.